The City of Taylorsville will provide this update as timely over the next several weeks

 - The Taylorsville Arts Council's production of Peter Pan Jr. (originally scheduled for June 4, 5 and 6) has been rescheduled to September.
 Details to come.

-- The Annual Earth Day Clean-up (originally scheduled for April 25) has been canceled.
+- The Annual Earth Day Clean-up (originally scheduled for April 25) also was canceled.

 Taylorsville City Council Meeting

-The April 15 City Council meeting will be held but Council Members will likely be participating remotely.
-If there is a group in attendance at City Hall, another room will be opened so that the public can participate while minimizing contact.
-You may also access the meeting via live-stream.
-If you wish to comment, please submit this comment form to the City Council via email only at email@example.com at least 30 minutes prior to the start of the meeting at 6:30 p.m.
+City Council meetings have resumed at City Hall but if you do not wish to attend in person, you may still comment by email.
+Please submit this comment form to the City Council at email@example.com at least 30 minutes prior to the start of the meeting at 6:30 p.m.
+You may also access City Council meetings via live-stream.
 As always, meeting agendas are posted online here.